jasonalexander-ja/PicoChain/README.md

 # PicoChain

-PicoChain is a simple standard for creating daisy chains of connected devices, allowing I2C and power to be easily distributed out using ethernet patch cables.
+Pico(Daisy)Chain is a simple standard for creating daisy chains of connected devices, allowing I2C and power to be easily distributed out using ethernet patch cables.

 This is a repository containing documentation and reference hardware + software implementations.